Outpatient Alcohol Treatment Centers

 With high-quality treatment and long-term support, overcoming alcohol addiction is a very real possibility.
 For anyone whose life has been impacted by alcoholism, the key to hope is reaching out to get professional help.
 No one should have to struggle with addiction alone, especially when there are tried-and-true practices that make recovery a real possibility.

 About Our Outpatient Alcohol Treatment Centers

-Reflections Recovery Center is a men’s alcohol rehab and drug rehab center that offers an active program designed to help men rebuild their lives and reconnect with themselves and others without the use of substances.
+Reflections Recovery Center is an alcohol and drug rehab center that offers an active program designed to help people rebuild their lives and reconnect with themselves and others without the use of substances.

 Our rehab facilities are located in the rustic, yet modern town of Prescott, Arizona, nestled in the beautiful Prescott National Forest and less than a two-hour drive from the city of Phoenix.
 We offer a comfortable, home-like setting where clients can enjoy plenty of camaraderie and peer support as they progress through treatment.